Archaeopotamus: A. harvardi

 A. harvardi is a species of hippo first described in 1977, originally as Hexaprotodon harvardi.
 Although the proportions of A. harvardi and A. lothagamensis are similar, the former species is significantly smaller.
 Femurs of A. harvardi are approximately the same size as those of the modern hippopotamus.

 Another group of fossils, originally described as Hexaprotodon sahabiensis or the Abu Dhabi Hippopotamus, are now considered to belong to A. harvardi or A. lothagamensis.
 The fossil record for A. harvardi is more extensive than for other Archaeopotamus.

 A. harvardi is believed to have had a more riparian lifestyle than A. lothagamensis.

 Distribution

 Fossils of Archaeopotamus have been unearthed near Lake Turkana, Kenya; near Lake Victoria in Kenya and in Abu Dhabi and thus likely ranged across East Africa and the Arabian Peninsula.
+The species A. pantanelli inhabited Tuscany, Italy.

 Evolution

 The immediate ancestor of Archaeopotamus is unknown.
 Whether Archaeopotamus is descended from Kenyapotamus cannot be determined from the few fossils available.
 Although Archaeopotamus is more primitive than any member of the genus Hippopotamus, it is likely a sister group of both hippopotamuses and Hexaprotodon.

 Fossils similar to Archaeopotamus have been dated to as recently as about 2 million years ago, the end of the Pliocene epoch.
 These fossils are significantly different from those of Hippopotamus and Hexaprotodon of the same time.